 During this part of the discussion, the meeting attendees focus on making decisions to substitute part of the process with another.
 The substitute technique tends to provide alternative solutions for decision-makers to choose different solutions in order to reach the final action.

 The combined technique tends to analyze the possibility of merging two or more ideas, stages of the process or product in one single more efficient output.

 Adapt refers to a brainstorming discussion that aims to adjust or tweak ideas for a better output.

 Modify, minify or magnify

 The modified technique refers to changing the process in a way that unleashes more innovative capabilities or solves problems.

 Put to another use

-This technique concerns how to put the current things or processes in another purpose or how to use the existing material to solve problems.
+This technique concerns how to put the current things or processes to another purpose or how to use the existing material to solve problems.

 Eliminate or elaborate

 As the name implies, this technique aims to identify the parts of the process that can be eliminated to improve the process.

 Finally, the reverse or rearrange technique aims to explore innovative potential when changing the order of the process.

 If you would like to discover more about SCAMPER Techniques we suggest you this video realized by Amanda Graham